JohnnyBeProgramming/pi-toolkit/README.md

 ## Quickstart

-One of the first things to do, is to set up and enable ssh on a Rasberry Pi.
+One of the first things to do, is to set up and enable `ssh` on a `Rasberry Pi`.
 This enables us to remotely control the device, and perform actions such as backup and restore.